 The College has a uniform access policy which requires all employees, students and visitors to wear identification badges at all times while on the St. Vincent’s Campus.
 This process allows the College community to limit access to the campus buildings and facilities to those with a legitimate business or educational purpose.

 Students, faculty, staff and visitors of St. Vincent’s College should report criminal activity and suspicious events to the Security Department at extension 5543.
 Emergencies requiring immediate security assistance should be reported internally by immediately dialing ’77’ using internal phones or through the use of security assistance call buttons located throughout the College buildings.
 To contact the Security Department by outside phone line, please dial (203) 576-5543.

 Security Escort Services

-Students are encouraged to call the Security Department for an escort to their vehicle after dusk.
+Students are encouraged to call the Security Department for an escort to their vehicle after dusk or at any time.

 Crime in our community, as well as events involving violence in colleges and hospitals around the country, has underscored the importance of personal safety in our homes and workplace.
 Over the past decade, school systems have successfully developed lockdown protocols to protect students and faculty.
 St. Vincent’s has developed a response to crimes on our campus or in the surrounding area.